-© COUNTERPARTY 即 SETTLEMENT RESPONSIBILITIES ☑ EXTINCTION OF RESPONSIBILITY COUNTERPARTY Downwards in the chain With the Clearing Member The Clearinghouse conducts business only with its Clearing Members, not with their customers.
+COUNTERPARTY 围 SETTLEMENT RESPONSIBILITIES EXTINCTION OF RESPONSIBILITY Downwards in the chain With the Clearing Member The Clearinghouse conducts business only with its Clearing Members, not with their customers.
 Cash leg in Brazilian Reals: upon BA- CEN's confirmation of the debit in its settlement account and the credit in The Clearinghouse is therefore responsible exclusively for effect- the settlement account of the Clearing Member's settlement bank.
 B3 Clearinghouse ing deliveries of securities and payments of monies related to all transactions registered in the clearing accounts belonging to its Clearing Member.
-Cash leg in US dollars (commodities): upon transfer of funds from B3 Clearinghouse's account to the investor's account in its settlement bank abroad.
 The Clearinghouse has no other responsibilities to any other parties in the chain.
 Delivery leg: upon delivery of securities and commodities.
-Upwards in the chain With the B3 Clearinghouse CLEARING MEMBER , Cash leg in Brazilian Reals: upon BA-CEN's confirmation of credit in the B3 Clearinghouse's settlement account.
+Upwards in the chain With the B3 Clearinghouse CLEARING MEMBER Responsible for clearing and settlement of all trades executed by Full Trading Participants and Settlement Participants (with whom the Clearing Member has a contractual relationship) Cash leg in Brazilian Reals: upon BA-CEN's confirmation of credit in the B3 Clearinghouse's settlement account.
 Cash leg in US dollars (commodities): upon transfer of funds to B3 Clearinghouse's account abroad.
-IVIEIVIDEK Downwards in the chain Delivery leg: upon delivery of securi- Responsible before the Full Trading ties and commodities.
-Participants and Settlement Participants (with contractual relation- ship) for effecting deliveries and payments related to the settlement.
+MEMBER Downwards in the chain Delivery leg: upon delivery of securi- Responsible before the Full Trading Participants and Settlement Par- ticipants (with contractual relation- ship) for effecting deliveries and payments related to the settlement. ties and commodities.

-COUNTERPARTY 園 SETTLEMENT RESPONSIBILITIES ☑ EXTINCTION OF RESPONSIBILITY Upwards in the chain With the Clearing Member FULL TRADING PARTICIPANT / Responsible before the Clearing Member, on behalf of the Final Investor (with contractual relationship), for: Effecting deliveries and payments related to the settlement; and Posting collateral requested by B3 The Full Trading Participant remains responsible before the Clearing Member even in case of default of the Trading Participant and the Final Investor (with contractual relationship).
-With the Clearing Member and B3 SETTLEMENT PARTICIPANT Clearinghouse and by the Clearing Members, as well as for the legitimacy of the collateral posted.
-Downwards in the chain Clearinghouse The Settlement Participant remains responsible before the Clearing Member and the B3 Clearinghouse Responsible before the Trading Participants and Final Investors (with contractual relationship) for effecting deliveries and payments related to the settlement. even in case of default of the Final Investor (with contractual relationship).
-Upwards in the chain With the Full Trading Participant Responsible before the Full Trad- ing Participant, on behalf of Final Investor with whom it has a con- tractual relationship, for: The Trading Participant remains responsible before the Full Trading Participant even in case of default of the Final Investor with which it has Effecting deliveries and payments related to the settlement; and a contractual relationship.
-TRADING PARTICIPANT Posting collateral requested, including for the settlement fund, as well as for the legitimacy of the collateral posted.
-Downwards in the chain Responsible before the Full Trad- ing Participants and Settlement Participants with whom it has a contractual relationship for effect- ing deliveries and payments relat- ed to the settlement.
+© COUNTERPARTY 团 SETTLEMENT RESPONSIBILITIES ☑ EXTINCTION OF RESPONSIBILITY Upwards in the chain With the Clearing Member FULL TRADING Responsible before the Clearing Member, on behalf of the Final Investor (with contractual relationship), for: Effecting deliveries and payments related to the settlement; and Posting collateral requested by B3 The Full Trading Participant remains responsible before the Clearing Member even in case of default of the Trading Participant and the Final Investor (with contractual relationship).
+With the Clearing Member and B3 PARTICIPANT / SETTLEMENT PARTICIPANT Clearinghouse and by the Clearing Members, as well as for the legitimacy of the collateral posted.
+Clearinghouse The Settlement Participant remains responsible before the Clearing Downwards in the chain Member and the B3 Clearinghouse Responsible before the Trading Participants and Final Investors (with contractual relationship) for effecting deliveries and payments related to the settlement. even in case of default of the Final Investor (with contractual relation- ship).
+Upwards in the chain With the Full Trading Participant Responsible before the Full Trad- ing Participant, on behalf of Final Investor with whom it has a con- tractual relationship, for: Effecting deliveries and payments related to the settlement; and TRADING PARTICIPANT Posting collateral requested, including for the settlement fund, as well as for the legitimacy of the collateral posted.
+Downwards in the chain Responsible before the Full Trading Participants and Settlement Participants with whom it has a contractual relationship for effecting deliveries and payments related to the settlement.

-Ri Ti ir pwards in the chain esponsible before the Full rading Participant, the Trad- ng Participant and Settlement articipant (with contractual rela- Tı ir rading Participant, the Trad- ng Participant and Settlement tio onship), for: FINAL INVESTOR ffecting deliveries and payments elated to the settlement; Fu in tid Bi osting collateral requested by the ull Trading Participant, the Trading Participant, the Settlement Parcipant, the Clearing Member and 3 Clearinghouse, as well as for the egitimacy of the collateral posted.
+© COUNTERPARTY 围 SETTLEMENT RESPONSIBILITIES EXTINCTION OF RESPONSIBILITY Upwards in the chain Responsible before the Full Trading Participant, the Trading Participant and Settlement Participant (with contractual relationship), for: FINAL INVESTOR Effecting deliveries and payments related to the settlement; Posting collateral requested by the Full Trading Participant, the Trading Participant, the Settlement Participant, the Clearing Member and B3 Clearinghouse, as well as for the legitimacy of the collateral posted.